theodet/do/passionflower2025/README.md

 <p>
 	The increasing interest in the decorative uses and malleable symbolism of the passionflower was part of a larger craze for exotic plants in Victorian England that was paired with the idea of the Language of Flowers.
 The origin of the Language of Flowers is credited to Lady Mary Wortley Montagu, who alluded to a “Turkish love letter” while traveling in Constantinople between 1716 and 1718.[^27] The language was based on associated meanings of plants.
 While not an immediate cultural phenomenon, floriographies aimed at upper-class women began to be commonly printed in Victorian England about a century after Montagu’s letters.
 These floral dictionaries were based on the French Langage des Fleurs published in 1819 by Madame Charlotte de Latour.[^28] Given the Victorians’ hunger for symbolisms of all kinds, the existing tale of the passionflower made a natural entry into floriographies, as well as naturalistic decorative arts looking to showcase a broad range of plants that could, if one looked hard enough, contain secret meanings.
 </p>
+image: to be added to media repository (with the caption and credit outlined in code below): https://artuk.org/discover/artworks/lady-mary-wortley-montagu-16891762-207607/search/2025--keyword:lady-mary-wortley-montagu--referrer:global-search
 <param ve-image
 	gh=passionflower2025/ladymarywortleymontagu.jpg>
-Image Description: Lady Mary Wortley Montagu (1689–1762), painted by Godfrey Kneller, 1715.
+Image Description: Lady Mary Wortley Montagu (1689–1762), after Godfrey Kneller, 1715.
 Image Credit: The Great Steward of Scotland's Dumfries House Trust

 <p>